-It is known as the "Mother Church of Colgate," having had an instrumental role in the founding of what became Colgate University.
+It is known as the "Mother Church of Colgate and the Colgate Rochester Crozer Divinity School," having had an instrumental role in the founding of what became Colgate University and CRCDS.

 While the church is affiliated with the American Baptist Churches USA, its present membership is made up of those from many denominational backgrounds who claim allegiance to Jesus Christ as Savior and Lord.
 In His name, we welcome all to this service of worship.

 First Baptist Church with red painted brick, portico in the front of the church and addition in the back.
 The postcard is entitled "Baptist Church and High School."
 You can see the school to the right of the church.
 Notice, the gleaming white sidewalks and the dirt street.

 This circa 1900 photo of the original façade of the church shows it painted white and without the stained glass windows, the columns and portico in the front, and the addition on the back.
 Notice the dirt streets and the step in front of the church by the road for passengers to descend from carriages.

 Of historic note is the First Baptist pipe organ, one of the finest such instruments in central New York.
 Much remains of the original instrument built in 1905 by the Estey Organ Company of Brattleboro, Vermont, including the beautiful casework, the front façade of pipes, and fifteen-plus ranks of speaking pipes.
 The organ has undergone several renovations and additions, the latest being the installation of an impressive antiphonal division in 2004.